|Le Manoir de Mouflon, Longere||Self Catering||Sunday||5||12||4|

 Plenty of space for 10 plus cars

 Ideal for family groups including children of all ages.
 The large barn is ideal for parties and we have had wedding celebrations with live music and catering.
-You would need to book the whole property if you plan to use the barn for a large celebration.

 I work as an executive coach and business consultant and live with my husband Tony in West Sussex.
 I was brought up in Newquay, Cornwall where my family owned Hotels and holiday apartments.
 From a young age I was expected to help out with chambermaiding and waiting on.
 For a while in our twenties my husband and I joined the family business and we really enjoyed managing a hotel.
 We then left to focus on our respective careers however we have always enjoyed having our own 'holiday business'